Terrorism in Europe: Early history

 In the Middle Ages, maritime nations in Europe sponsored pirates and privateering against rivals, which can be compared to terrorism.
-The term "terror" is used about the reign of terror in France, carried out by the Jacobins in 1792-4.
+The term "terror" is used about the Reign of Terror in France, carried out by the Jacobins in 1792-1794.

 Modern trends

 Terrorism in Europe around the beginning of the twentieth century was often associated with anarchism.

 Terrorism within the European Communities since 1951 has often been linked to separatist movements, including the Irish Republican Army within the United Kingdom, and Euskadi Ta Askatasuna within Spain.
 Other perpetrators have been linked to far-right and far-left extremism, environmental extremism and anarchism.
-Since 2001, there has been an increase in attacks linked to extremist Islamist groups, particularly in France.
+Since 2001, there has been an increase in attacks linked to extremist groups, particularly in France.
 Many separatist terrorist activities also have a religious angle, as, for example, with Chechen separatism in Russia.
-The internationally co-ordinated element has seen increasing attempts by governments to seek to weaken extremist ideology, particularly Islamic extremism.

-It remains the case that the majority of deaths from terrorism do not occur in the "West".
-When the Al Qaeda attacks against the United States in 2001 are excluded, only 0.5% of all deaths from terrorism have occurred in Western countries – European nations, United States, Canada and Australia – in the years 2000-14.
 There have been recent increases in the number of high-fatality attacks.
 There had been a decrease in the number of overall fatalities from terrorist attacks between 1990 and 2015, compared to those between 1970 and 1990.
 Prior to 1990, on average 150 people died each year from terrorist attacks; this figure would be even higher if the large number of people who died in 1988 from the Pan Am 2013 bombing were included.
 From 1990, an average of a little under 50 people died each year.
 There was an increase of fatalities from 2011, with the attacks by far-right extremist Anders Breivik in Norway, and Islamist extremist attacks in France in 2015 and 2016.